snowtrack/.github/profile/README.md

 ## Get in touch!

-Learn more about what we're doing in open source at [www.snowtrack.io](https://www.snowtrack.io).
+Learn more about what we're doing at [www.snowtrack.io](https://www.snowtrack.io).

 We are also active on Twitter 🐦 [@snowtrack_io](https://twitter.com/snowtrack_io)